-Should someone die without a will, then his or her assets will be distributed according to Georgia’s intestacy laws, which means that the assets will be distributed to the closest living relatives in the manner prescribed by state law.
-We help guide our clients throughout their decision making process and walk them step by step through their often difficult decisions.
+If someone dies without a Will, then his or her assets will be distributed according to Georgia’s intestacy laws, which means that the assets will be distributed to the closest living relatives as assigned by state law.
+We help guide our clients throughout their decision-making process and walk them step by step through their often difficult decisions.
 Our ultimate goal is to make sure that all clients understand how their documents will carry out their wishes.
 Estate planning documents should ensure that loved ones have as easy a time as possible going through the probate process.

 Our philosophy is to leave as little as possible in an estate to be controlled by a will, so we also help our clients with beneficiary designations and property titles, so that family members are not overburdened with probate administration.

 Trusts are like picnic baskets that tell one person, the Trustee, how to hold and manage assets for other people, who are the beneficiaries.